 The Low FODMAP recipes section is quite simple and straightforward, similar to recipe sections on websites.
 You can find specific recipes in the search bar, or browse through meal sections like breakfast, lunch, and dinner.

 Not only does the Monash FODMAP app make it easy to find low FODMAP foods and serving sizes, it makes shopping for those items a breeze, too.

 We already mentioned the Low FODMAP Certified Foods section for your branded low FODMAP needs.
 But if you’re making your own meals and buying your own ingredients, the app’s handy shopping list syncs with the filters you set earlier.

 You can add foods you’ve identified in the Food Guide directly to the shopping list, or even upload the ingredients from a low FODMAP food recipe you’re dying to try on the app.

-Monash University’s One Week Food & Symptom Diary is a nifty tool to document your dietary intake and improvement of IBS symptoms when you kick off your Low FODMAP diet.
+Monash University’s Food & Symptom Diary is a nifty tool to document your dietary intake and improvement of IBS symptoms when you kick off your Low FODMAP diet.

-Throughout the seven-day span, you’ll be asked to record daily symptoms and dietary intake.
-At the end of the week, your gastrointestinal symptoms are graphed and your diet is summarized.
+With the Diary, you are able to record daily symptoms and dietary intake.
 This information can be shown to your health professional who can then recommend the next steps in your low FODMAP diet plan.